krishna2/krishna2.github.io/books-read.md

 1. Austin Kleon: Show Your Work

-1. *Katherine Reynolds Lewis: The Good News About Bad Behavior
+1. Katherine Reynolds Lewis: The Good News About Bad Behavior

-1. *Merrill Markoe, Megan Koester: The Indignities of being a Woman
+1. Merrill Markoe, Megan Koester: The Indignities of being a Woman

-1. *Epictetus and Sharon Lebell: The Art of Living
+1. Epictetus and Sharon Lebell: The Art of Living

+1. John Maxwell: 3 Things Successful People Do

+1. Laura Ingalls Wilder: Book 1: Little House in the Big Woods

+1. Mary Roach: Gulp : Adventures on the Alimentary Canal

+### Currently Reading

+1. *Virginia Cowles: The Rothschilds

+1. *Bill Bryson: The Lost Continent : Travels in Small Town America

 1. *Mary Roach: Stiff

+1. *Herman Hesse: The Gladd Bead Game

+1. Laura Ingalls Wilder: Book 2: Farmer Boy

+1. *Ming-Dao Deng: 365 Tao: Daily Meditations

 ## Books in 2018